Saumya-Bhatt/karya/docs/documentation/LOCAL_SETUP.md

 ## Running the application

-Now that the providers have been setup, it is time to run the application.
+Now that the providers have been set up, it is time to run the application.

 ### Providing configuration files

-1. Create a `providers.yml` file ([sample](../../configs/providers.yml)).
+1. Create a `providers.yml`.
 Refer to the [data-adapters](./DATA_ADAPTERS.md) section for more information on how to configure the providers.
+Sample files can be found [here](../../configs/README.md#providers).
 2. Create a `server.yml` file ([sample](../../configs/server.yml)).
 Refer to the [server](./COMPONENTS.md/#server) section for more information on how to configure the server.
 3. Create a `scheduler.yml` file ([sample](../../configs/scheduler.yml)).
 Refer to the [scheduler](./COMPONENTS.md/#scheduler) section for more information on how to configure the scheduler.
 4. Create a `executor.yml` file ([sample](../../configs/executor.yml)).
 Refer to the [executor](./COMPONENTS.md/#executor) section for more information on how to configure the executor.